Accounting firm EY calls off 'Project Everest' to break up firm

 - Published

-Accounting firm EY has called off its plan called "Project Everest" to break up its auditing and consulting units.
+Accounting firm EY has called off its plan to break up its auditing and consulting divisions.

-The firm, formally known as Ernst & Young, announced they were "stopping work on the project" because its US arm decided to not to move forward.
+The firm, formally known as Ernst & Young, announced it was "stopping work on the project" because its US arm decided to not to move forward.

 The Big Four - Deloitte, EY, KPMG and PwC - dominate the global accounting market share.

-The plan came as regulators called for major industry reforms over conflict of interest and poor working practices.
+The plan came as regulators called for major industry reforms over conflicts of interest and poor working practices.

-Had the deal gone through, it would have been the biggest shake up in the accounting industry for more than two decades.
+Had the deal - called "Project Everest" internally - gone through, it would have been the biggest shake-up in the accountancy industry for more than two decades.

-Officials initially flagged concerns that the audit arm of the company could not do a fair job for its client who also used its consultancy services.
-EY's announcement ends a yearlong battle to build internal support to split the units.
+EY's announcement ends a year-long battle to build internal support to split the units.

 "We acknowledge the challenges with separating some of our businesses that have the deepest technical expertise in a way that gives both organisations the capabilities they need to compete in the market effectively," according to an internal note seen by the BBC.

 "We also recognise that we need more time to make the necessary investments to prepare the businesses for a separation."

-The project cost the Big Four more than $100m (£80.3m) according to the Wall Street Journal.
+The project cost the firm more than $100m (£80.3m) according to the Wall Street Journal.

+The company owes creditors almost $4bn, after admitting large sums never existed on its books as part of a global fraud operation.

+The ban forbids EY from conducting audits on certain companies for two years.

-In 2021, UK regulators called to reduce the dominance of the Big Four after high-profile accounting failures such as Carillion and British Home Stores (BHS).
-PwC, the US retail chain's former auditor, was fined a record $8m after signing off accounts the industry watchdog, the Financial Reporting Council (FRC), called "incomplete, inaccurate and misleading" in its report into the aftermath of the collapse.
+In 2021, UK regulators called to reduce the dominance of the Big Four after high-profile accounting failures such as Carillion and BHS.

-In the US last year, the Securities and Exchange Commission (SEC) charged EY $100m, the largest penalty ever against an audit firm for its employees cheating on their CPA ethics exams and misleading their investigation.

-Arthur Andersen, which was one of the biggest auditing firms, collapsed after its involvement in the Enron scandal in 2002.